St. Genevieve Church: Bell hung from oak tree

 Under his direction, Bonfouca revived.
 When he first came, Father Balay found the steeple on the historic chapel had disappeared and the old bell had been hung to the branch of a great oak nearby.
 The rectory too was in bad shape.
 But before attempting anything, Father Balay visited every family in the area, regardless of race, then on August 10, 1913, he offered Mass for them in Bonfouca.
 All Catholics of the vicinity attended and a large number approached the sacraments.

 Having assurance of the support of the people, he proceeded with the renovation of St. Genevieve's chapel.
 For its rededication, he held Solemn Communion.
 Sunday, June 21, 1914, was a gala day for Bonfouca, as folks saw the venerable chapel restored to service.
 Father Balay was generously supported, in his restoration work by Mrs. Armand Cousin, Mr. and Mrs. J. P. Pichon and Mr. and Mrs. Dubuisson.
 The energetic Benedictine priest also erected a school which was placed in charge of lay teachers.
 In 1915, Lacombe was also placed in his care.

 Father Balay continued to look after St. Genevieve's chapel even after he became pastor of Slidell in 1929.
 Then on Sept.
 3, 1933, the Rev. Joseph Bordenave, O.S.B. was sent to Bayou Lacombe as assistant to Father Balay to take charge of all the missions attached to Slidell.
 These included Lacombe and Bayou Liberty (St. Genevieve).

 Finally, in 1945, Lacombe and the missions were made into a separate parish once more with definite boundaries, and Father Bordenave as pastor.
 On Sept.
 17, 1947, Pearl River was assigned to Slidell, and at the same time permission was given to Father Bordenave to begin a drive for funds for a new church at Bayou Liberty or Bonfouca.
 Part of the original brick church of 1852–1853 still stands as does part of the original rectory.
 Still seen are the wooden pegs used instead of nails, and the sills with V-shaped grooves as was customary in those days.

+Late 20th and early 21st century

+A new church building was constructed starting in 1958, dedicated on December 28, 1958 by Archbishop Joseph F. Rummel.

+It was destroyed by Hurricane Katrina in 2005, and the ruins demolished.
+The current church building was dedicated in 2012.

+Bankruptcy

+In November 2025, the Archdiocese of New Orleans placed over 150 parishes and charities in Chapter 11 bankruptcy protection as part of a settlement plan to resolve hundreds of sex abuse lawsuits.
+This wave of bankruptcies included this church.